-Ericusspitze, the northeastern entrance to HafenCity, is dominated by the Spiegel group’s publishing house and the Ericus Contor building.
-In September 2011, the noted media group transferred its business activities into a new building here of around 30,000 sqm GFA, which was awarded the HafenCity gold Ecolabel in 2012.
-The two iconic buildings on their shared plinth were planned by Henning Larsen Architects (Copenhagen).
-In closely referencing the Speicherstadt as well as the Elbphilharmonie Concert Hall, the architectural concept also rightly pays tribute to the location’s significant urban planning role as the entrée to HafenCity from the northeast.
+Ericusspitze, the northeastern entrance to HafenCity, is dominated by the SPIEGEL group’s publishing house and the Ericus Contor building.
+In September 2011, the noted media group transferred its business activities into a new building here of around 30,000 m² GFA, which was awarded the HafenCity gold Ecolabel in 2012.
+The two iconic white buildings on their shared red brick plinth were planned by Henning Larsen Architects (Copenhagen) and closely reference not only the Speicherstadt but also other dominant buildings in HafenCity.
+These include the Elbphilharmonie in the west and also the Elbtower, being built at the eastern end of HafenCity.
+Together they form the outer urban triangle of the whole area, so that the SPIEGEL building’s architectural concept also does justice to the location’s significant urban planning role as the entrée to HafenCity from the direction of the main station.

 Several bridges cross Brooktorhafen harbor.
 Ericus bridge, renovated since June 2014, was originally built in 1870 as a swing bridge for rail traffic.
 Now it links the neighborhood with Lohsepark, while Shanghaibrücke road bridge, designed by Dietmar Feichtinger (Paris, Vienna), creates additional open space.
 The bridge, which seems more like a square, almost as wide as it is long, also offers generous open space for pedestrians and cyclists.